asa-leholland/transcription-testing/README.md

 * [othneildrew](https://github.com/othneildrew) for creating the [template README file](https://github.com/othneildrew/Best-README-Template) that was used as the starting point for the README for this project.
 * [David Amos](https://realpython.com/team/damos/) for his overview article with the Real Python organzition on [speech recognition and the SpeechRecognition package](https://realpython.com/python-speech-recognition/).
+* [Konstantin Rink](https://konstantin-rink.medium.com/) for [his tutorial on Real Data Science](https://towardsdatascience.com/transcribe-large-audio-files-offline-with-vosk-a77ee8f7aa28) on how to use the VOSK toolset.
+* [AlphaCephei](https://alphacephei.com/) for providing OpenSource [audio model datasets](https://alphacephei.com/vosk/models) used to train VOSK.
 * [Jie Jenn](https://www.youtube.com/c/JieJenn/about) for his Youtube video introduction to the [Google Cloud Speech-To-Text API](https://www.youtube.com/watch?v=lKra6E_tp5U).